-Lecture 3 hours; Laboratory 4 hours.
 This class may be offered periodically as an Internet-based class with an on-campus laboratory.
-This course is typically offered in both the winter and summer intersession.
+This course is typically offered in both the

 Prerequisite: Mathematics 115 with a grade of "C" or better, or equivalent skill level demonstrated through the mathematics placement process.
 Recommendation: Eligibility for English 28.